mizarzulfa/openai_dev-python/readme.md

 - [x] Direct API request without importing the OpenAI module
 - [x] To improve readability, the JSON module format has been added.
+- [x] Basic usage of sending POST and GET requests.

 ## API Key Personal